Climate Change and Adaptation

 Impact, adjustment, and mitigation of climate change have become one of the most important environmental issues around the world.
 In order to build up Compal's green practices, it is necessary to first understand the adequacy of the Company's existing environmental actions before taking steps to improve from the inside out and achieve sustainability.
 Compal uses the inventory of carbon release to evaluate the effectiveness of the greenhouse gas management, and confirm the accuracy of the data through a certified third-party unit.

-◆ Greenhouse Gas Management Goals and Progress
+Goals and Progress

-Validation of Greenhouse Gas Survey
+Greenhouse Gas Survey

 Scope 1 and Scope 2 Greenhouse Gas Emission Trend (201-~2017):

 Greenhouse Gas Reduction

-With reference to GHG Protocol Corporate Value Chain (Scope 3), Compal has identified scope 3 emissions based on its operational characteristics and product features, and devised corresponding reduction solutions.
+With reference to the GHG Protocol Corporate Value Chain (Scope 3), Compal has identified scope 3 emissions based on its operational characteristics and product features, and devised corresponding reduction solutions.